Cocoon: The Return: Reception

 The film had a generally negative reception.
-Roger Ebert of the Chicago Sun-Times gave the film two and a half out of four stars saying "Yes, the performances are wonderful, and, yes, it's great to see these characters back again.
+Roger Ebert of the Chicago Sun-Times gave the film two and a half out of four stars: "Yes, the performances are wonderful, and, yes, it's great to see these characters back again.
 But that's about it.
-For someone who has seen Cocoon, the sequel gives you the opportunity to see everybody saying goodbye for the second time."
+For someone who has seen Cocoon, the sequel gives you the opportunity to see everybody saying goodbye for the second time".
 On Rotten Tomatoes, a review aggregator, the film has an approval rating of 31% based on 13 reviews; the average rating is 4.50/10.
-On Metacritic, the film has a score of 45 out of 100 based on 13 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 45 out of 100 based on 13 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The film brought $25 million worldwide, far less than the first film's $85 million worldwide gross.

 Then-U.S. President Ronald Reagan viewed this film at Camp David on November 12, 1988.